A few characterizations of topological spaces with no infinite discrete subspace: Remarks and comments

-The implication $(i)\Rightarrow (ii)$ follows from the following result about closure systems.
+The implication $(i)\Rightarrow (ii)$ follows from the following result about closure systems, as we will see.
 We recall that an \emph{up-directed} subset of a poset $P$ is a non-empty subset $A$ of $P$ such that any two elements of $A$ have an upper bound in $A$, and that an \emph{ideal} is an up-directed initial segment.
 We always order powersets by inclusion.

-\begin{theorem} \cite{galvin-milner-pouzet} If a closure system $(E, \varphi)$ contains no infinite independent set then: $(*)$ there are finitely many pairwise disjoint subsets $A_i$ of $E$ and, for each $A_i$, a proper ideal $N_i$ of $\powerset (A_i)$ such that for every $X\subseteq \bigcup_{i \in I} A_i$, the set $X$ generates $E$ if and only if $A_i \cap X\not \in N_i$, for each $i \in I$. \end{theorem}
+\begin{theorem} \cite[Theorem~1.2]{galvin-milner-pouzet} If a closure system $(E, \varphi)$ contains no infinite independent set then: $(*)$ there are finitely many pairwise disjoint subsets $A_i$ ($i \in I$) of $E$ and, for each $A_i$, a proper ideal $N_i$ of $\pow (A_i)$ such that for every $X\subseteq \bigcup_{i \in I} A_i$, the set $X$ generates $E$ if and only if $A_i \cap X\not \in N_i$, for each $i \in I$. \end{theorem}

 As it will become apparent in Proposition \ref{prop:topo}, this result specialized to topological closures is just implication $(i)\Rightarrow (ii)$.
-Decompositions of topological closures were considered in \cite{galvin-milner-pouzet}, but this consequence was totally missed.
+Decompositions of topological closures were considered in \cite{milner-pouzet82}, but this consequence was totally missed.